 All students will take the final exam.
 Otherwise, the professor has the right and the discretion of giving the student an "F" in the course if he or she does not take the final exam.

 Grading Policy

 The final grade will be calculated as follows:

-40% - The average of the homework assignments

-20% - The average of the 4 quizzes
+40% - The average of the homework assignments20% - The average of the 4 quizzes40% - The average of the 4 exams

-20% - Midterm exam

-20% - Final exam

 Equals = 100%